Isamu Chō

-Isamu Chō (長 勇, Chō Isamu) was an officer in the Imperial Japanese Army known for his support of ultranationalist politics and involvement in a number of attempted coup d'états in pre-World War II Japan.
+Isamu Chō (長 勇, Chō Isamu) was a Japanese officer in the Imperial Japanese Army known for his support of ultranationalist politics and involvement in a number of attempted coup d'états in pre-World War II Japan.

 Biography

 Chō was a native of Fukuoka prefecture.
 He graduated from the Imperial Japanese Army Academy in 1913 and from the Army Staff College in 1928.

 After he received his commission, Chō was assigned to his first duty outside Japan with the politicized Kwantung Army based in eastern China.
-He returned to play a very active role in internal politics within the Japanese army, and was an active or indirect participant in the March Incident and the Imperial Colors Incident (with other leaders: Kingoro Hashimoto, Jirō Minami, Sadao Araki for the military, and nationalists Ikki Kita, Shūmei Ōkawa, Mitsuru Toyama, Kanichiro Kamei and Kozaburo Tachibana).
-He was a founder of the radical "Sakurakai" secret society, whose aim was to overthrow the democratic government in favor of a totalitarian regime which would stamp out corruption.
+He returned to play a very active role in internal politics within the Japanese army, and was an active participant in the March Incident and the Imperial Colors Incident along with Kingoro Hashimoto.
+He and Hashimoto were the co-founders of the radical "Sakurakai" secret society, whose aim was to overthrow the democratic government in favor of a totalitarian regime which would stamp out corruption.
 Chō was known to be quick to anger and often struck his subordinates.

 At the start of the Second Sino-Japanese War, Chō was commander of the IJA 74th Infantry Regiment of the Shanghai Expeditionary Force, attached to Japanese Central China Area Army, and based in Manchukuo.
 At the Battle of Nanjing, he was aide-de-camp to Prince Asaka and is thought to have been complicit in ordering the Nanjing Massacre, but it is disputed whether he obeyed an order from the prince, or whether he acted on his own.

 Chō was subsequently involved in a number of border incidents between Manchukuo and the Soviet Union as Chief of Staff of the IJA 26th Division from 1939 to 1940.
 In 1940 he was transferred briefly to the Taiwan Army of Japan Headquarters, and then became Chief of Staff of the Indochina Expeditionary Army from 1940 to 1941.

 Chō was Vice Chief of Staff of Unit 82 within the Military Affairs Bureau, in the Ministry of War in 1941, and participated in the strategic and tactical planning for the Japanese invasion of Southeast Asia.

 From 1942 until 1944 Chō was commander of the 10th Infantry Group (Dai 10 Hohei-Dan(第10歩兵団)) of the IJA 10th Division, a garrison force based in Manchukuo.
 He served in the Kwantung Army Headquarters, and later as commander of the 1st Mobile Brigade.
 In late 1944, Chō was recalled from Manchuria to the Home Islands, then to Okinawa.